-Attendance at your discussion section is also strongly recommended, and it is required in the sense that assignments that affect your grade will be given during discussion.
+Attendance is required in the sense that assignments that affect your grade will be given during class.
 If you happen to miss a discussion section for whatever reason, see the late/missed assignment policy.

 Late/Missed Assignment Policy

 Sometimes we have bad days, bad weeks, or bad quarters.
 This is especially true in light of the COVID-19 pandemic, and this crisis, as well as any other unexpected, unfortunate personal crisis, should not unduly affect your grade.